Port of Southampton: Towage

 Four companies operate tugs in the port area.
 Solent Towage, based at Fawley, operates four fire-fighting tugs.
-Svitzer Marine operates a number of fire-fighting tugs based at Dock Head.Itchen Marine towage, the oldest ship towage provider in Southampton, operates a fleet of tugs, mooring launches and barges.
+Svitzer Marine operates a number of fire-fighting tugs based at Dock Head.
+Itchen Marine towage operates a fleet of tugs, mooring launches and barges.
+Tracing their origin to the early 1950s, they are the oldest ship towage provider in Southampton.
 Williams Shipping operates a small fleet of workboats and barges.

 Bunkering

 John H Whitaker operates a small fleet of tankers offering bunkering and other services to the cruise ships visiting the port.

 Boats and small ships

 Marinas

 Marina facilities are available at Hythe Village Marina across Southampton Water to the south, and at several locations on the River Itchen.
 Close to the Itchen Bridge there is the Ocean Village Marina to the south of the bridge and to the north there is Itchen Marine Towage's marina along with their tug fleet and fuel dock.
 Shamrock Quay and Saxon Wharf marinas lie on the western side of the river further upstream, while Kemps Quay marina is on the eastern side.
 Town Quay marina has a central location close to the Red Jet fast ferry berths.
-Hythe Village and Shamrock Quay have each been awarded "5 Gold Anchors" classifications from The Yacht Harbour Association.
-Ocean Village has 3 "Gold Anchors".
+Hythe Village and Shamrock Quay have each been awarded five "Gold Anchors" classifications from The Yacht Harbour Association.
+Ocean Village has three "Gold Anchors".
 The Eastern Docks is home to a variety of transport companies and marine service providers, including Williams Shipping who occupy 21 Berth.
 Towards the western end of the Docks area there are additional berthing and anchoring possibilities, at Marchwood Yacht Club and Eling Sailing Club.